 The building’s layout allowed for the main floor to function as a gymnasium and auditorium, with seating for 5,000 people.
 3 The parquet floor seats were removable, making the floor space available for basketball tournaments and other athletic events.
 The stage, at the south end of the building, was 50-feet deep by 125-feet wide and 65-feet high and was one of the largest in the region.
 The asbestos curtain, at 90-feet by 30-feet, was the largest of its kind at the time of installation.

-The facility was used as an art centre, public auditorium and gymnasium, hosting school graduations, musical events, basketball games, and boxing matches.
+The facility was used as an art center, public auditorium, and gymnasium, hosting school graduations, musical events, basketball games, and boxing matches.
 3

-Notable events included the annual Golden Gloves Boxing Tournaments from 1939 to 1959, the yearly city-wide Music Festival from 1943 to 1952, and a city-wide talent contest held in the late 1960’s, which included the Jackson Five.
-3 By the 1940’s, the function of the centre turned towards more civic events, such as conventions, rallies, and trade shows.
+Notable events included the annual Golden Gloves Boxing Tournaments from 1939 to 1959, the yearly city-wide Music Festival from 1943 to 1952, and a city-wide talent contest held in the late 1960s, which included the Jackson Five.
+3 By the 1940s, the function of the center turned towards more civic events, such as conventions, rallies, and trade shows.

 The Memorial Auditorium closed in 1972.
-It had planned to be renovated into a Sports Hall of Fame, a museum exhibit for local history, and a performing arts centre.
+It had planned to be renovated into a Sports Hall of Fame, a museum exhibit for local history, and a performing arts center.
 3 Those plans were aborted when a massive fire in the city on October 13, 1997, destroyed much of the Memorial Auditorium.
-2 Only the entryway remains.
+2 Only the entryway remained.

 - “Banquet Milestone in City’s History.”
 The Times [Munster] 13 Oct.
 1927. p.
 1, 17.